-To get further expert guidance, we spoke to Dr Shazia Malik, Consultant Gynaecologist and Obstetrician at The Portland Hospital (part of HCA Healthcare UK).
+We spoke to Dr Shazia Malik, a Consultant Gynaecologist and Obstetrician at The Portland Hospital (part of HCA Healthcare UK), for further expert guidance.

 What is an ovulation headache?

-An ovulation headache tends to be different from other types of headaches and the pain is more closely comparable to a migraine or tension headache.
+An ovulation headache tends to differ from other headaches, and the pain is more closely comparable to a migraine or tension headache.

-This does vary from person to person and while some women may regularly experience headaches during ovulation, others may never experience headaches around this time in the menstrual cycle.
-That's why it's wise to be aware of other ovulation symptoms as well as headaches.
+This does vary from person to person.
+While some women may regularly experience headaches during ovulation, others may never experience headaches around this time in the menstrual cycle.
+That's why it's wise to be aware of other ovulation symptoms, such as headaches.

 What causes ovulation headaches?

-Ovulation headaches are caused by fluctuating hormones and a sign that your body is undergoing the significant hormonal shift.
-When the body ovulates, oestrogen increases and the luteinizing hormone surges, indicating the release of the egg from the ovary.
+Ovulation headaches are caused by fluctuating hormones and are a sign that your body is undergoing a significant hormonal shift.
+When the body ovulates, oestrogen increases, and the luteinizing hormone surges, indicating the release of the egg from the ovary.
 For many women, this drastic increase and then decrease in oestrogen can trigger headaches and migraines.
-It can also cause side effects such as ovulation bloating and cervical mucus.
+It can also cause side effects such as, ovulation bloating and cervical mucus.

 How long can ovulation headaches last?

-These hormonally-triggered headaches can last anywhere between a few hours to a few days.
+These hormonally-triggered headaches can last anywhere between a few hours and a few days.
 Typically, the headache will go within three days but return during the oestrogen-free week of the next cycle.

 Symptoms of ovulation headaches